 Download a map

 The cemetery area map shows the portions and sections within the cemetery.
-Inside each section could be up to 40 graves.
-Visit during office hours to obtain specific directions to graves.
+Inside each section, there could be up to 40 graves.
+Visit the cemetery during office hours to obtain specific directions to graves.

 This project involved building a new pedestrian ramp from Mt Coot-tha Road, opposite the Brisbane Botanic Gardens Mt Coot-tha, into the cemetery.
 Construction was completed in early September 2018.

 The ramp is accessible in accordance with Disability Discrimination Act (DDA) 1992.
 It provides a further access point into the south-west section of the cemetery.